What are the areas graduates develop most while on the programme?

 What is the key insight that you would like to pass on to students who choose to start their career via a graduate programme instead of applying for an open position directly?

 The Graduate Programme offers you the possibility to get insights into our business from different angles.
 It also helps you to understand the value chain of our bank.
 At the same time, you do not only scratch the surface.
-Being six or nine month in a unit, you will be regarded as a full team member with responsibility from day one.
+Being six months in a unit, you will be regarded as a full team member with responsibility from day one.
 If you exactly know which career you would like to embark on, I clearly recommend applying directly for the open position of your choice.
 However, in case you are interested in getting a broader perspective plus the experience of working abroad, the Graduate Programme will be the perfect choice.

 What does the application and hiring process look like?